raymondchandra93/RaymondChandra-Codefolio/README.md

-# RaymondChandra-Portfolio
+# RaymondChandra-Codefolio
-Hi, first of all, thank you for visiting! :)
+### Hey there! 👋

-This repository will be a centralized repository that will point to all of my other portfolios
+First off, a HUGE thank you for stopping by! 😊

-NOTE: Some of the projects are not done, in fact, I keep adding things here and there each day as my best.
+This repo is like a "hub" 🛠️ that links to all of my other portfolios.
+I’m constantly adding new projects, so feel free to explore and see what I'm working on!

-Even though it is not done, I hope this can help you and give insights about who I am as a coder
+⚠️ **NOTE:** Some of the projects are still a work in progress, and I’m updating them daily as I continue to learn and improve.
+Even though they’re not fully done yet, I hope you find something that resonates with you and gives you a glimpse of who I am as a coder. 🚀

-Here are my work portfolios that you can visit to showcase my experience:
+Here are some of my portfolios showcasing my work and experience:

 ## Full-Stack Web Portfolios
 1. My Favourite Recipes - https://github.com/raymondchandra93/MyFavouriteRecipe